ccam/Fastenal-store-finder/readme.md

 Note: This is designed for moble.
 I want to get the functionality down before the designing for all platforms.

+It's pretty clear by now that I need to learn more React and remake this in React.

 TODO:
 [ ] Spend more time on design.
 [ ] Add "Find by city" functionality